 About the survey

-This past May Generation180 commissioned a nationwide survey designed to explore attitudes about energy and energy sources, with a focus on perceptions of solar and wind energy and opinions about electric vehicles.
+In May 2016, Generation180 commissioned a nationwide survey designed to explore attitudes about energy and energy sources, with a focus on perceptions of solar and wind energy and opinions about electric vehicles.
 The questionnaire was developed collaboratively over the course of several months alongside academics at the University of Virginia, and was conducted online from May 5 to May 9, 2016, using a sample and platform provided by the national polling firm, Morning Consult.
 The survey is based on a sample of 964 registered voters, weighted to produce a representative national sample (the unweighted sample size is 974).

 The survey’s purpose was to test the hypothesis that a disparity exists between the realities of clean energy technology and the public’s perception of them.